Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Caraway

-Wood has been used as cooking utensils for centuries and remains one of the safest materials to use, so long as you choose wisely.
+Wood has been used to prepare food for centuries and remains one of the safest materials to use, so long as you choose wisely.
 Some brands use coatings, but this set from Caraway is made from FSC-certified birch wood, which follows their claim to best serve you: “No plastics.
 No BPA.
 No nonsense.”

 Best Silicone Utensils: GIR 5-Piece Ultimate Tool Set